-■ Product brand name and generic name.
+- Product brand name and generic name.

 - Therapeutic category.

 - Indications and usage.

 - Regulatory classification.

 - Dosage and administration.

 - Precautions.

 - National Health Insurance ("NHI") price listing.

 - Marketing authorisation holder's contact details.

 3.2 Are there any restrictions on the information that may appear in an advertisement?
-May an advertisement refer to studies not mentioned in the SmPC?
+May an advertisement refer to: (a) studies not mentioned in the SmPC; or (b) studies which have not been published either in peerreviewed journals or at all ("data on file")?